aseldawy/pigeon/README.markdown

 8. We will revise the submitted patch and merge it with the code when done.

 When writing the test, keep in mind that we are not testing Pig or JTS.
-We are testing SPig which is a wrapper around JTS.
+We are testing Pigeon which is a wrapper around JTS.
 For example, you don't have to test all the special cases of polygons if implementing an intersection function.
 All what we want is to make sure that you call the right function in JTS and return the output in the correct format.